jmankoff/interaction/index.md

 - **Weekend:** 	Do your Monday reading [10 minutes], then do your homework.
 		Stay on top of reading so you have time to focus on homework.

+Homework takes two forms -- exercises and assignments.
+Exercises are assigned on Thursdays and due on Mondays.
+Assignments typically have two weekends to be completed.

 # Class Coordination
 We want you to succeed in this class, and an important way that you do that is by asking questions and discussing course issues with your peers and teaching staff.
 Some ways to do that include:
-- We have a class discussion board on Piazza [link], where you can make public posts that benefit the whole class, and are answered more quickly because your fellow students can help the course staff by responding also.
+- We have a class discussion board on [Piazza](https://piazza.com/class/jrs35ogb3wa28x), where you can make public posts that benefit the whole class, and are answered more quickly because your fellow students can help the course staff by responding also.
 This is the best way to ask questions about things